Last Updated on June 1, 2023 by Kapuluan

 Many newborns and infants are prone to baby acne.
 The sensitive skin of babies easily suffers from breakouts.
-As coconut oil is proven to be anti inflammatory, it can kill microbes and soothe irritation and inflammation.
+As coconut oil is proven anti-inflammatory, it can kill microbes and soothe irritation and inflammation.
 Rubbing a thin layer of coconut oil onto the affected areas twice a day will help baby acne disappear and prevent it from spreading.

 Many babies and children get ear infections that can cause pain and fever.
-Ear pain can be agonizing and difficult to get rid of.
-Placing a few drops of coconut oil inside the ear twice a day might help relieve the pain and fight the infection.
+Ear pain can be unbearable and challenging to get rid of.
+However, placing a few drops of coconut oil inside the ear twice a day might help relieve the pain and fight the infection.

 Healing Cuts, Scrapes, and Burns

 Minor injuries are inevitable for babies, infants, and kids.
 They will fall and get cuts, scrapes, and burns unexpectedly.
 Luckily, the healing properties of coconut oil can protect wounds by forming a protective layer against dust, bacteria, and viruses.
-The oil protects open wounds from infection while helping it heal by repairing the damaged skin.
+In addition, the oil protects open wounds from infection while helping them heal by repairing the damaged skin.

-Many children get chickenpox, and whether they are a baby, infant, or school-aged child, it can be a big nuisance.
+Many children get chickenpox; whether they are a baby, infants, or school-aged children, it can be a significant nuisance.

 Dry and Chapped Lips

 Dry and chapped lips in babies commonly occur after a high fever.
-As high body temperature dehydrates the baby, it leaves the mouth and lips dry.
+High body temperature dehydrates the baby, leaving the mouth and lips dry.
 Dry lips will get chapped and may bleed.

-For adults and babies alike, coconut oil is a great natural lip balm that will soothe dry lips and provide quick healing.
-It is a very safe alternative to other balms, taking into consideration that your baby may ingest whatever you put onto its lips.
+For adults and babies alike, coconut oil is a great natural lip balm to soothe dry lips and provide quick healing.
+In addition, it is a very safe alternative to other balms, considering that your baby may ingest whatever you put onto its lips.

-Coconut oil is safe to ingest and will additionally boost healing from the inside.
+Coconut oil is safe to ingest and will boost healing from the inside.

 Bug Bites and Bee Stings

 Apply coconut oil directly onto a bug bite or bee sting to help stop the sensation of itching and burning and speed up the healing process.
-Some studies have shown that coconut oil may possess insect repellent properties due to specific fatty acids.
-If you live in an area home to lots of insects and mosquitos, applying a layer of coconut oil on your baby’s skin will keep insects at bay.
+Some studies have shown that coconut oil may possess insect-repellent properties due to specific fatty acids.
+If you live in an area home to many insects and mosquitos, applying coconut oil on your baby’s skin will keep insects at bay.